mcneel/rhino3dm/docs/javascript/RHINO3DM-BUILD.JS.md

     `-v $(pwd):/src` maps the current directory (rhino3dm) to /src in the container

+    `emsdk:3.1.30` is the version of emscripten we are using.

-4. In vs code, open remote explorer
+6. In vs code, open Docker explorer
-5. You should see a container in the list.
-Right-click on it and select "Attach to Container"
+7. You should see a container in the list.
+Right-click on it and select "Attach shell" which will open a new terminal from the container.
-6. A new vscode window will appear, but it will not have any directory associated with it.
-Open the `/src` folder.
-7. Open a terminal in vscode and navigate into the `/script` directory
-8. Run the following command to setup the rhino3dm.js build:
+8. Make sure the terminal is in the rhino3dm project folder.
+Run the following command to setup the rhino3dm.js build:

-`python3 setup.py --platform js`
+    `python3 script/setup.py --platform js`

 9. Run the following command to build rhino3dm.js:

-    `python3 build.py --platform js --verbose --overwrite`
+    `python3 script/build.py --platform js --overwrite`

-There are two options (assuming you already have Docker installed and running)...

-1. Open the project in VS Code and run the **Remote-Containers: Reopen Folder in Container** command to start a container with the Emscripten toolchain set up and the current directory mapped to a volume.
-1. Alternatively, for slightly faster build times (I/O between the container and the host filesystem can slow things down), open VS Code and run the **Remote-Containers: Clone Repository in Container Volume...** command.
-Enter `mcneel/rhino3dm` in the input box and press <kbd>Enter</kbd>.
-Note, that if you need to copy any files from the container volume to the host filesystem, you can right-click on them in the Explorer side bar and choose _Download_.

-In both cases, once VS Code has relaunched you may need to open a new terminal (**Terminal** > **New Terminal**).
-This terminal will be running inside the container and that's where you'll run the [setup](#setuppy) and [build](#buildpy) scripts.
+Notes:
+- the `--verbose` option is intercepted in build.py for js because the way we pipe the output doesn't work past a certain point.
+To be able to get more information while compiling rhino3dm.js, you can run the following:

+    ```bash
+    cd src/build/javascript
+    emcmake make --VERBOSE=1
+    ```

+    You might need to create the build/javascript directories.

 ## Related Topics